-where N is the number of events (100 in this case) and $t{warn,i}$ represents the warning (lead) time for each event.
-K is 0 if the event class has been identified correctly and 1 otherwise, L is 0 for class 0 events and 1 otherwise, and W is the weight associated with each event.
-S($t{warn,i}$) is a continuous function with values between 0 and 1 comparing the lead time to a pre-defined time being considered as a sufficient warning time, $t{sufficient}$.
+where N is the number of events (100 in this case) and $t{\text{warn},i}$ represents the warning (lead) time for each event.
+K is 0 if the event class has been identified correctly

+Fig. 2 Two possibilities for function S in Eq.
+(1) used in the study.
+The standard sigmoid centered at 10 s marked as a thick gray line, the asymmetric function more tolerant of lower lead times as a thin black line and 1 otherwise, L is 0 for class 0 events and 1 otherwise, and W is the weight associated with each event. $S(t{\text{warn},i})$ is a continuous function with values between 0 and 1 comparing the lead time to a predefined time being considered as a sufficient warning time, tsufficient.
 This function tends to 1 for small, insufficient lead times, and to 0 for large lead times.
-Oth et al. (2010) used a sigmoid function centred at $t{sufficient}$ (Fig. 2).
-The exact value of the lead time considered to be sufficient depends on factors such as proximity to the seismogenic zone, and the measures expected to take place once the warning has been issued.
-Satriano et al. (2011) used a value of 10 seconds when illustrating the principles of early warning.
-While a 10 second warning time can be considered sufficient, this is not always possible for Almaty.
-Fig. 3 shows the distribution of S-wave travel times of the 100 scenario earthquakes.
-Two of these times are under 10 seconds, and a further six between 10 and 15 seconds.
-Given the detection and location of the earthquake is not instantaneous but will take at least a few seconds, a 10 second lead time for these events is not possible, and any network optimization algorithm requiring a sufficient warning time of 10 seconds would ignore these events.
+Oth et al. (2010) used a sigmoid function centered at $t{\text{sufficient}}$ (Fig. 2).
+The exact value of the lead time considered to be sufficient depends on factors such as proximity to the seismogenic zone and the measures expected to take place once the warning has been issued.
+Satriano et al. (2011) used a value of 10 s when illustrating the principles of early warning.
+While a 10-s warning time can be considered sufficient, this is not always possible for Almaty.
+Figure 3 shows the distribution of S-wave travel times of the 100 scenario earthquakes.
+Two of these times are under 10 s, and a further six between 10 and 15 s.
+Given that the detection and location of the earthquake is not instantaneous but will take at least a few seconds, a 10-s lead time for these events is not possible and any network optimization algorithm requiring a sufficient warning time of 10 s would ignore these events.
 As these include the Kemin earthquake, this would not be an appropriate approach.
 We thus use an asymmetrical sigmoid as cost function (Fig. 2).
-With this function lead times above 10 seconds are considered sufficient in a similar way to a standard sigmoid, but lower lead times are treated with more leniency.
-This way the optimization approach will nonetheless attempt to maximize the warning time for events where a 10 second warning is impossible.
+With this function, lead times above 10 s are considered sufficient in a similar way to a standard sigmoid, but lower lead times are treated with more leniency.
+This way, the optimization approach will nonetheless attempt to maximize the warning time for events where a 10-s warning is impossible.